mattermost/logr/README.md

   logger.Debug("won't be logged since Debug wasn't added to custom filter")
 ```

 Both filter types allow you to determine which levels require a stack trace to be output.
+Note that generating stack traces cannot happen fully asynchronously and thus add latency to the calling goroutine.

 ## Targets